-The celebrated Green-Schwarz mechanism in heterotic string theory has been suggested to secretly underly a higher gauge theoretic phenomenon, embodying a higher Bianchi identity for a higher-degree analog of a curvature form of a higher gauge field.
-Here we prove that the non-perturbative Hořava-Witten Green-Schwarz mechanism for heterotic line bundles in heterotic M-theory with M5-branes parallel to MO9-planes on $A_1$ -singularities is accurately encoded in the higher gauge theory for higher gauge group of the equivariant homotopy type of the $\mathbb{Z}2$ -equivariant $A\infty$ -loop group of twistor space.
-In this formulation, the flux forms of the heterotic gauge field, the B-field on the M5-brane, and of the C-field in the M-theory bulk are all unified into the character image of a single cocycle in equivariant twistorial Cohomotopy theory; and that cocycle enforces the quantization condition on all fluxes: the integrality of the gauge flux, the half-shifted integrality of the C-field flux and the integrality of the dual C-field flux (i.e., of the Page charge in the bulk and of the Hopf-WZ term on the M5-brane).
-This result is in line with the Hypothesis H that M-brane charges are quantized in J-twisted Cohomotopy theory.
+The celebrated Green-Schwarz mechanism in heterotic string theory has been suggested to secretly underly a higher gauge theoretic phenomenon.
+Here we prove that its lift to (i) the Hořava-Witten Green-Schwarz mechanism for (ii) heterotic line bundles in heterotic M-theory with (iii) M5-branes parallel to MO9-planes on (iv) A_1 -singularities is accurately encoded in the higher gauge theory for higher gauge group of the equivariant homotopy type of the \mathbb{Z}2 -equivariant A∞ -loop group of twistor space.

+In this formulation, the flux densities of the heterotic gauge field, the B-field on the M5-brane, and of the C-field in the M-theory bulk are all unified into the character image of a single cocycle in equivariant twistorial Cohomotopy theory; and that cocycle enforces the flux quantization condition on fields: the integrality of the gauge flux, the half-shifted integrality of the C-field flux and the integrality of the dual C-field flux (i.e., of the Page charge in the bulk and of the Hopf-WZ term on the M5-brane).
+This result is in line with the Hypothesis H that M-brane charges are quantized in tangentially twisted Cohomotopy theory.

-The mathematical essence of our proof is, first, the construction of the equivariant twisted non-abelian character map via an equivariant twisted non-abelian de Rham theorem, which we prove; and, second, the computation of the equivariant relative minimal model of the $\mathbb{Z}2$ -equivariant Sp(1)-parametrized twistor fibration.
+The mathematical content of our proof is, first, the construction of the equivariant twisted non-abelian character map via an equivariant twisted non-abelian de Rham theorem, which we prove; and, second, the computation of the equivariant relative minimal model of the \mathbb{Z}2 -equivariant Sp(1)-parametrized twistor fibration.
 We lay out the relevant background in equivariant rational homotopy theory and explain how this brings about the subtle flux quantization relations in heterotic M-theory.